-Students are encouraged to do multiple internships to get a feel for various companies within an industry.
+You are encouraged to do multiple internships to get a feel for various companies within an industry.
 Many internships will offer a competitive pay rate, while others will be unpaid.
-Students are encouraged to evaluate their individual academic and financial situation before accepting an internship offer.
+Evaluate your individual academic and financial situation before accepting an internship offer.

 Types of Internships

-- Non-Credit Internships- Interning with a company for a few months is a great way to gain professional experience.
-Even though the intern is not receiving academic credit, they are learning about the company’s operations, culture and core competencies.
+- Non-Credit Internships: Interning with a company for a few months is a great way to gain professional experience.
+Even though you may not receive academic credit, you have an opportunity to learn about a company’s operations, culture and core competencies.
 Many students choose to go this route for their internship experience.

 Internship Search Process

-Students are encouraged to come by the CSPD and schedule an appointment with a College of Business Career Counselor to discuss the internship search process.
-Students can meet with employers on campus at various times throughout the year to discuss internship and full-time employment opportunities by participating in the following opportunities.
+You are encouraged to come by the CSPD and schedule an appointment with a College of Business Career Counselor to discuss the internship search process.
+Meet with employers on campus at various times throughout the year to discuss internship and full-time employment opportunities by participating in the following opportunities:

 - Attending the All-Majors Career Fair, hosted every Fall & Spring semester